How to Get VFR Flight Following

 Benefits of VFR Flight Following

-- Improved Traffic Awareness: Pilots receive alerts about nearby aircraft.
+• Improved Traffic Awareness: You get alerts about nearby aircraft you might not see.

-- Routing Assistance: Help with navigation to avoid restricted or congested airspace.
+• Routing Assistance: They’ll steer you clear of restricted or congested airspace.

 Limitations and Considerations